Ladcze/configure-and-secure-ACR-AKS-workloads/README.md

 ## Introduction
 This depicts the deployment of a proof of concept using Azure Container Registry and Azure Kubernetes Service.
-This POC will demonstrate the following:
+This POC demonstrates the following:
 - Building an image using Dockerfile
 - Storing images using Azure Container Regsitry
 - Kubernetes configuration of using AKS